brendt/stitcher.io/src/content/mails/stitcher-88.md

 > Huh.
 Isn't there a better way to do syntax highlighting for that?

 He was talking about code blocks for the upcoming [Tempest docs](https://tempest.stitcher.io/) site.
 I must say I wasn't surprised by his question, although I had hoped he wouldn't ask it.

 I wrote code blocks like so:

-<pre>public function store(&lt;hljs type&gt;BookRequest&lt;/hljs&gt; $request)</pre>
+<pre>function store(&lt;hljs type&gt;BookRequest&lt;/hljs&gt; $request)</pre>

 That's right, I manually add and parse special "highlight" tokens in them.
 Take a look at, for example, the source of my latest [what new in PHP 8.3](https://github.com/brendt/stitcher.io/blob/master/src/content/blog/2023-03-17-new-in-php-83.md) post.
 Lots of `hljs` tags everywhere.